-As the Master travelled in the West, He compared the
+As the Master travelled in the West, He compared the East and the West and was delighted with the contrasts.

-East and the West and was delighted with the contrasts.
 In the Hotel Rittenhouse in Philadelphia about fifty people were crowded into a small room for a meeting with the Master.
-For lack of chairs some people sat on the floor - this delighted 'Abdu'l-Baha.
+For lack of chairs some people sat on the floor - this delighted 'Abdu'l-Bahá.
 He commented, 'This is a cause of unity; see!
 The Occident is sitting on the floor like the Orient and the Orient is sitting on the chairs.'
-He laughed with delight and then gave His talk.113 get on with cleaning that silver."'
-The Master joined in the laughter.114
+He laughed with delight and then gave His talk.[374]

-One day in London 'Abdu'l-Baha heard laughter coming from the kitchen.
+One day in London 'Abdu'l-Bahá heard laughter coming from the kitchen.
 Delighted, He joined the happy people.
 'It appeared that the Persian servant had remarked: "In the East women wear veils and do all the work."
 To which [the] English housekeeper had replied: "In the West women don't wear veils, and take good care that the men do at least some of the work.
-You had better
+You had better get on with cleaning that silver."
+The Master joined in the laughter.[275]

-When, as the guest of Lady Blomfield, 'Abdu'l-Bahá 'sat down to dinner on Christmas eve, He said, playfully, that He was not hungry, but He had to come to the dinner table because Lady Blomfield was very insistent; two despotic monarchs of the East had not been able to command Him and bend His will, but the ladies of America and Europe, because they were free, gave Him orders.'115
+When, as the guest of Lady Blomfield, 'Abdu'l-Bahá 'sat down to dinner on Christmas eve, He said, playfully, that He was not hungry, but He had to come to the dinner table because Lady Blomfield was very insistent; two despotic monarchs of the East had not been able to command Him and bend His will, but the ladies of America and Europe, because they were free, gave Him orders.'

 In New York City a young supporter of tax-reform asked, 'What message shall I take to my friends?'
 The Master laughed with delighted humour: 'Tell them to come into the Kingdom of God.
-There they will find plenty of land - and there are no taxes on it!116
+There they will find plenty of land - and there are no taxes on it![277]